Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Acknowledgement

 \section{Acknowledgement}

-The author was supported in part by the National Natural Science Foundation of China (No.61877012) and the starter grant from Guangdong University of Technology.
-The author gratefully acknowledges Prof. Xuerong Mao (the author's PhD supervisor at University of Strathclyde, UK) for his comments and suggestions, which help improve the quality of this work.
-The author did some of this work during his visit to The Centre for Stochastic \& Scientific Computations at Harbin Institute of Technology and would like to thank Prof. Minghui Song, Prof. Mingzhu Liu and their group for helpful discusssions.
+The author is supported by National Natural Science Foundation of China (No.61877012).
+The author gratefully acknowledges Prof. X. Mao (the author's PhD supervisor at University of Strathclyde, UK) for his very helpful comments and suggestions, which improve the quality of this work.
+Some of this work was done during the author's visit to The Centre for Stochastic \& Scientific Computations at Harbin Institute of Technology and the author would like to thank Prof. M. Song, Prof. M. Liu and their group for the helpful discusssions.
+The author is also thankful to Prof. K. C. Sou for the communications in the past a few years.